Introducing Joiri Minaya: Venus Flytrap Edition

 A Collaboration with Joiri Minaya × BlackStar

-To mark the occasion, we’ve collaborated with BlackStar and Minaya on a special release that merges rest, art, and resistance.
+To mark the occasion, we collaborated with BlackStar and Minaya on a special release that merges rest, art, and resistance.
 Featuring Minaya’s bold visual language—sensuality, vibrant florals, and layered pattern—the set includes a blanket and silk bandana inspired by the installation itself, inviting you to engage with the work not just visually, but through touch, ritual, and everyday use.

 ITA Field Trip to Venus Flytrap

 an open-air afternoon shaped by art, food, and gathering.
-We’ll move through Joiri Minaya’sVenus Flytrap installation and performance, share a meal, walk the land, and take something home.
+We moved through Joiri Minaya’sVenus Flytrap installation and performance, enjoyed a custom picnic box by Sunday’s Only, with biscuits and Caribbean-inspired flavor pairings, walked the land, and had the chance to take something home.

 About